nikeyes/monero-miner-docker/README.md

 ## Healthchecks
 - You will see that I have healthchecks in some Dockerfile and in the docker-compose.yml
-- You need to decide what is the best option for you.
 - For example if you can run your containers individually a good option is to have the healthcheck in the Dockerfile.
 Like [xmrig with public pool](/xmrig/Dockerfile)
 - If your containers have dependencies and only run with docker-compose I prefere to have the healthchekcs in docker-compse-yml. [docker-compose.yml](docker-compose.yml)